How to qualify for an unsecured business line of credit

 -

 Unsecured business lines of credit are offered by a wide variety of banks, online lenders and credit unions — all with their own approval guidelines.
-You can increase your chances of an approved application by waiting until you have a few years in business, creating a detailed business plan and having a minimum credit score in the high 600s.
+You can increase your chances of an approved application by having a few years in business, creating a detailed business plan and having a minimum credit score in the high 600s.

 -

 No. An unsecured loan or line of credit doesn’t require collateral.
-You may be required to sign a personal guarantee, however.
+You may be required to sign a personal guarantee, making you personally liable for the business debt.

 -

-Depending on the lender, it may take between a few days and several weeks to be approved for a line of credit and begin to draw money.
-Big banks with an internal underwriting process may take longer than direct lenders.
+Depending on the lender, it may take between a few days to several weeks to be approved for a line of credit and begin to draw money.
+Big banks with an internal underwriting process may take longer than online lenders.
+Online lenders often provide fast funding within 24 to 48 hours, though they may charge higher interest rates than traditional lenders.

 You may also like